 While RHIT and RHIA credentials may look and sound similar, each lends itself to a different career track.
 Before you begin your HIM career, you’ll want to make sure that you know which track is better suited to your educational and professional goals:

 RHIT—Registered Health Information Technician

-If you’re just beginning your career in HIM, the RHIT certification might be the right track for you.
+If you’re just beginning your career in HIM and looking to become a health information technician, the RHIT certification might be the right track for you.